binaryslav/linux-cheat-notes/linux-notes.md

 *

-     tee  - duplicate stnd input / duplicate pipe content / read from standard input and write into output and        files
+     tee  - eads the standard input and writes it to both the standard output and one or more files.
+     Options:
+          -a - append output to a file without overwriting its content -i - ignore interrupt signals

+     command | tee file.out >/dev/null - supress writing to stdout
+     watch -e command | tee -a error.log >/dev/null

 *